 I venture to suggest, not what is practicable in any household, but what seems to me absolutely best for the children; and that, in the faith that mothers work wonders once they are convinced that wonders are demanded of them.
 (Vol. 1, p.
 44)

 This pretty much encapsulates what I love about Charlotte Mason.
 She believes in us!
-In context, that quote is in regard to her assertion that children should be outside, in the country, for many long hours.
+The context of this quote is Miss Mason’s assertion that children should be outside, in the country, for many long hours.
 But we see this attitude toward mothers so often from Miss Mason, that I’m applying it here as well.
 It is easy to look at something like the MEC and think, Well who has time for that?

 And, you know what?
 You might not.